 The first portion of the honors curriculum focuses on honors breadth of study through which Commonwealth Honors College students build the skills and knowledge to grapple with both the timeless issues of humanity and the current dilemmas facing our culture.
 An added benefit of these honors courses is that they encourage interaction among talented students with a wide variety of disciplinary interests.

-Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 291A: Ideas that Changed the World; and Honors 391A: Special Topics (1-credit seminars taught by the University's research faculty).
+Honors students take a variety of honors general studies courses, including College Writing 112H; Honors 201: Ideas that Change the World; and Honors 391A: Topics (1-credit seminars taught by the University's research faculty).

 Usually during the sophomore year, honors students decide how they would like to pursue honors advanced scholarship—most pursue Departmental Honors through their major, others combine honors study in two or more disciplines through Multidisciplinary Honors.
 Regardless of how honors students focus their coursework, all contribute original knowledge through their honors theses and projects.